dgraph-io/dgraph/wiki/content/slash-graphql/advanced-queries.md

 ### gRPC

 The gRPC endpoint works identically to Dgraph's gRPC endpoint, with the additional constraint of requiring authentication on every gRPC call.
-The Slash API token must be passed in the "Authorization" metadata to every gRPC call.
+The Slash API token must be passed in the "authorization" metadata to every gRPC call.
 This may be achieved by using [Metadata Call Credentials](https://godoc.org/google.golang.org/grpc/credentials#PerRPCCredentials) or the equivalent in your language.

 For example, if your GraphQL Endpoint is `https://frozen-mango-42.eu-central-1.aws.cloud.dgraph.io/graphql`, your gRPC endpoint will be `frozen-mango-42.grpc.eu-central-1.aws.cloud.dgraph.io:443`.